 |Enjoy a glass of your favorite wine at Blend Wine Bar.|

 It's no secret that Baton Rougeans have a passion for shopping.
 Hop over to the Mall of Louisiana to shop at dozens of name-brand stores like Michael Kors, Steve Madden and Banana Republic.
 After, drive down Bluebonnet Blvd. to your next stop, Perkins Rowe, an open-air shopping district with stores like J. Crew, Anthropologie and White House Black Market.
 Finish your shopping day off by visiting some of our local boutiques:

 |The Mall of Louisiana features the second-largest indoor

 carousel in the world.

-If you're looking to bring souvenirs back home, visit some of our attractions like the Louisiana State Capitol, Old State Capitol and Capitol Park Museum.
+If you're looking to bring souvenirs back home, visit some of our attractions like the Louisiana State Capitol, Louisiana's Old State Capitol, the LSU Museum of Art or Louisiana Art & Science Museum.

-Danielle Kelley, communications intern Danielle is the communications intern for Visit Baton Rouge.
+Danielle Kelley, communications intern Danielle is a former communications intern for Visit Baton Rouge.
 She was born and raised in East Baton Rouge Parish, and is passionate about all things Louisiana.
-An LSU senior, Danielle is studying mass communication with a concentration in public relations.
 She loves books, birds and Baton Rouge.